A Suggested Guide for Recovery Groups and Meetings Patterned on Early AA

 Suggestions for the individual to follow daily:

 Abstain.
-Under no circumstances, indulge in your temptation problem - alcohol, drugs, cigarettes, lust, over-eating, etc.
+Under no circumstances, indulge in your temptation problem - alcohol, drugs, lust, over-eating, etc.

 Be sure to seek medical help for withdrawal, sweats, shaking, etc.

-Thank God for all the blessings, name them and for all blessings that you already have.
+Thank God for all his blessings, name them and for all blessings that you already have.

 Ask God in the name of Jesus Christ to heal you of your illnesses, to guide you away from temptations, to forgive you for your mistakes, to guide you and instruct you to safe habits, friends, places, and activities.